DevExpress-Examples/asp-net-mvc-grid-custom-binding-and-xpo/Readme.md

 ## Prerequisites

 This example is based on the following technologies:
-1. [eXpress Persistent Objects](https://docs.devexpress.com/XPO/1998/express-persistent-objects) (aka XPO) are used as a data access layer.
+1. [eXpress Persistent Objects](https://docs.devexpress.com/XPO/1998/express-persistent-objects) (XPO) are used as a data access layer.
 Refer to tutorials in our online documentation to get started with XPO: [Getting Started](https://docs.devexpress.com/XPO/2263/getting-started).
 2. XPO supports dynamic mapping to the database tables without declaring any classes.
-Refer to the following article to learn more about this functionality: [How to create persistent metadata on the fly and load data from an arbitrary table](https://supportcenter.devexpress.com/ticket/details/k18482/how-to-create-persistent-metadata-on-the-fly-and-load-data-from-an-arbitrary-table).
+Refer to the following article for more information about this functionality: [How to create persistent metadata on the fly and load data from an arbitrary table](https://supportcenter.devexpress.com/ticket/details/k18482/how-to-create-persistent-metadata-on-the-fly-and-load-data-from-an-arbitrary-table).
-3. Our [GridView](https://docs.devexpress.com/AspNetMvc/8966/components/grid-view) component for ASP.NET MVC platform supports [Custom Data Binding](https://docs.devexpress.com/AspNetMvc/14321/components/grid-view/binding-to-data/custom-data-binding) that allows you to populate a grid with data manually taking into account the current grid state (filtering, sorting, grouping).
+3. Our [GridView](https://docs.devexpress.com/AspNetMvc/8966/components/grid-view) component for ASP.NET MVC platform supports [Custom Data Binding](https://docs.devexpress.com/AspNetMvc/14321/components/grid-view/binding-to-data/custom-data-binding) that allows you to populate a grid with data while taking into account the current grid state (filtering, sorting, grouping).
 4. The [XPCollection](https://docs.devexpress.com/XPO/DevExpress.Xpo.XPCollection) object can be used to load objects with unknown type at compile time.
-The [XPView](https://docs.devexpress.com/XPO/DevExpress.Xpo.XPView) object allows you to build complex queries with grouping, filtering, sorting and data aggregation.
+The [XPView](https://docs.devexpress.com/XPO/DevExpress.Xpo.XPView) object allows you to build complex queries with grouping, filtering, sorting, and data aggregation.

-Refer to our online documentation to understand concepts used in this example.
+Refer to our online documentation for more information about the concepts used in this example.

 ## Implementation details

-1. To change the persistent classes schema at run time, it is necessary to create a separate [Data Access Layer](https://docs.devexpress.com/XPO/2123/connect-to-a-data-store) for each user, instead of sharing a single [ThreadSafeDataLayer](https://docs.devexpress.com/XPO/DevExpress.Xpo.ThreadSafeDataLayer) instance between all users as it recommended to do in regular scenarios.
+1. To change the persistent classes schema at run time, you need to create a separate [Data Access Layer](https://docs.devexpress.com/XPO/2123/connect-to-a-data-store) for each user instead of sharing a single [ThreadSafeDataLayer](https://docs.devexpress.com/XPO/DevExpress.Xpo.ThreadSafeDataLayer) instance between all users.
 Refer to the [XpoHelper.cs](./CS/XPCustomBindingExample/XPO/XpoHelper.cs) (VB: [XpoHelper.vb](./VB/XPCustomBindingExample/XPO/XpoHelper.vb)) file for implementation details.

 1. To handle the concurrent access to a [data store](https://docs.devexpress.com/CoreLibraries/DevExpress.Xpo.DB.IDataStore), this example uses the `DataStorePool` component.
 XPO automatically creates `DataStorePool` when the connection string contains the special parameter.
 The [XpoDefault.GetConnectionPoolString](https://docs.devexpress.com/XPO/devexpress.xpo.xpodefault.getconnectionpoolstring.overloads) method is used to prepare such connection string.